 I hope that you and your kids enjoy these color sorting activities.
 Do you have an additional idea for using these little silk flowers?
 I would love to hear them in the comments below.

-If you like this activity, you will also like the following flower-themed activities from my TPT store.
+If you like this activity, you will also like the following flower-themed activities from my store.
 Click on the images below to check them out.